Sajideen-Hassan/Sajideen-Hassan/README.md

-# Sajideen Hassan | MERN Stack Developer
+# Sajideen Hassan | Full Stack Developer

 Welcome to my professional portfolio repository.
 This repository includes my detailed CVs and an overview of my skills, projects, experience, and certifications as a MERN Stack Developer and Software Engineer.

 ## 💼 About Me

-I am a passionate **MERN Stack Developer** with hands on experience in building responsive, scalable, and user focused full stack applications.
+I am a passionate **Full Stack Developer** with hands on experience in building responsive, scalable, and user focused full stack applications.
 My expertise spans frontend, backend, databases, authentication, and modern development workflows.
 I enjoy solving complex problems, building production ready systems, and continuously expanding my technical skill set.

 ---